Buying a Property

 Step Three - The House Hunt

 Now you know how much you can spend on your new home it’s time to start looking for the ideal property.
-The majority of agents now advertise online so your can do your preliminary searches from the comfort of your own home.
-Once upon deciding which properties you would like to view its best to make notes and take photos on your visits to compare and contrast the properties you have seen in your own time.
+You can do your preliminary searches from the comfort of your own home and upon deciding which properties you would like to view it’s best to make notes and take photos on your visits to compare and contrast the properties you have seen in your own time.
 Don’t be afraid to see a property more than once.
 When you have your heart set on a property the next step is to make an offer.

 Step Four - Appoint a Solicitor

 Buying a property can be a complicated procedure and there are various legal formalities that need to be completed. .
 You should appoint a solicitor or licensed conveyancer to act as your legal representative.
 We advise you call a number of companies and obtain several quotes before committing yourself.
 Bristol Property Centre will be pleased to offer names and addresses of local firms.
 Once you have chosen your legal representative, give him or her full details of your intended purchase.
 The solicitor will make any pre-sale enquiries between you and the vendor and take you through the exchange and completion of the sale.
 They may also carry out ‘local searches’ on your behalf.

 Now you’ve found your ideal home it’s now time to make another appointment with your mortgage advisor to get your loan application underway.
 At the end of the meeting, the mortgage adviser will be able to confirm if your mortgage has been agreed ‘in principle’, the mortgage lender will then complete further checks on your income and credit status before a formal approval can be given.
 Before the lender will agree your mortgage, they will acquire a property valuation which will help to make a decision how much to lend on the property.
 You will be given a copy of the valuer’s report.